 What role does sugar play in the body?

-This unit explains how sugar affects your metabolism.
-You’ll understand the significance of sugar and learn how to burn fat faster and how to curb sweet cravings.
+This section explains how sugar affects your metabolism.
+You’ll learn the importance of sugar and discover ways to burn fat more efficiently while controlling those sweet cravings.

 Sugar is our main source of energy.
 The simple sugar glucose supplies the body with immediate energy.
-Glucose goes into the blood immediately, the blood sugar level rises, insulin is secreted and helps to channel the sugar into the cells (e.g. muscle cells).
-This is where sugar is converted into energy.
+Once consumed, glucose enters the bloodstream, causing blood sugar levels to rise.
+In response, insulin is released to help direct the sugar into cells, such as muscle cells, where it is converted into energy.

-The more sport you do, the more sugar you’re able to burn.
-If too much sugar gets into the blood too quickly, the body has to work very hard to distribute it.
+The more active you are, the more sugar you’re able to burn.
+However, if too much sugar gets into the blood too quickly, the body has to work harder to distribute it.
 This is because your body’s first priority is to keep your blood sugar level constant.
 The body has developed a complex control system for this purpose, but this system should not be overtaxed.

 What happens to the excess sugar?

-If the sugar is not needed immediately, it goes into storage.
-The body is in the anabolic state, i.e. building-up mode.
-Sugar gets converted into glycogen in the liver.
-This is our first energy store.
-If there’s more sugar that needs to be distributed, it gets converted into fat and stored in the adipose (fatty) tissue.
+When sugar isn’t needed immediately, it’s stored for later use.
+In this anabolic state—meaning the body is in “building” mode—sugar is converted into glycogen in the liver.
+This is our primary energy reserve.
+If there’s more sugar than the body needs, it’s transformed into fat and stored in the adipose (fatty) tissue.

 Many people who tend towards being overweight find it helpful to eat till they’re full three times a day and not snack in between.
 If you can’t manage that, you may snack on vegetable sticks, cottage cheese or nuts.
 Fruit is not suitable as snacks, as it raises the blood sugar level.